 The Audit Committee assists the Board in meeting its oversight responsibility to stockholders, potential stockholders, the investment community and others.
 The Audit Committee's function is one of oversight, recognizing that management is responsible for preparing the Company's financial statements, and the independent registered public accounting firm is responsible for auditing those statements.
-Management of the Company is responsible for (1) the preparation, presentation, and integrity of the Company's financial statements; (2) the appropriateness of the accounting principles and reporting policies that are used by the Company; (3) establishing and maintaining adequate internal control over financial reporting, as such term is defined in the Exchange Act; and (4) maintaining adequate disclosure controls and procedures, as such term is defined by the Exchange Act.
-The Company's independent registered public accounting firm is responsible for (1) auditing the Company's annual consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and expressing an opinion on the conformity of those consolidated financial statements with accounting principles generally accepted in the United States of America ("GAAP") and (2) reviewing the Company's financial reporting process on behalf of the Board and report the results of its activities to the Board.
-It is not the Audit Committee's duty or responsibility to conduct auditing or accounting reviews or procedures.
-In performing its oversight function, the Audit Committee relies, without independent verification, on the information provided to it and on the representations made by management and the Company's independent registered public accounting reviews or procedures.
-In performing its oversight function, the Audit Committee relies, without independent verification, on the information provided to it and on the representations made by management and the Company's independent registered public accou
+Management of the Company is responsible for (i) the preparation, presentation, and integrity of the Company's financial statements; (ii) the appropriateness of the accounting principles and reporting policies that are used by the Company; (iii) establishing and maintaining adequate internal control over financial reporting, as such term is defined in the Exchange Act; and (iv) maintaining adequate disclosure controls and procedures, as such term is defined by the Exchange Act.
+The Company's independent registered public accounting firm is responsible for (a) auditing the Company's annual consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and expressing an opinion on the conformity of those consolidated financial statements with accounting principles generally accepted in the United States of America and (b) reviewing the Company's unaudited interim condensed consolidated financial statements.
+The Audit Committee's primary responsibility is to oversee the Company's financial reporting process on behalf of the Board and report the results of its activities to the Board.
+It is not the Audit Committee's duty or responsibility to conduct auditing or provided to it and on the representations made by management and the Company's independent registered public accounting firm.
+The Audit Committee will, however, take the appropriate actions to set the overall corporate "tone" for quality financial reporting, sound business risk practices and ethical behavior.

 The Audit Committee is directly responsible for the selection of the independent registered public accounting firm to be retained to audit the Company's consolidated financial statements and, if applicable, its internal control over financial reporting, and once retained, the independent registered public accounting firm reports directly to the Audit Committee.
 The independent registered public accounting firm is ultimately accountable to the Audit Committee and the Board.
 The Audit Committee consults with and reviews recommendations made by the independent registered public accounting firm with respect to the Company's consolidated financial statements and related disclosures and, as applicable, internal control over financial reporting of the Company and makes recommendations to the Board as it deems appropriate from time to time.
 The Audit Committee is responsible for approving both audit and non-audit services to be provided by the independent registered public accounting firm.
 The Audit Committee is currently composed of three directors, each of whom the Board has determined to be independent as that term is defined by applicable Nasdaq listing standards and SEC rules.
 The Board has determined, in accordance with applicable Nasdaq listing standards, that Mr. Keitel is an audit committee financial expert, as defined in Item 407(d)(5) of Regulation S-K of the Exchange Act.
-The Audit Committee operates under a written charter adopted by the Board, which is available on the Company's website at corp.turtlebeach.com.
+The Audit Committee operates under a written charter adopted by the Board, which is available on the Company's website at https://corp.turtlebeach.com/ under the heading "Corporate Governance-Audit Committee Charter".
 The Audit Committee charter is reviewed on an annual basis by the Audit Committee and is subject to amendment from time to time.